Our Leadership

 Former Police Chief, Greenville, North Carolina

-Hassan Aden is the Federal Consent Decree Monitor for Cleveland, Ohio and Baltimore, Maryland and the Founder of the Aden Group.
+Hassan Aden is a Former Federal Consent Decree Monitor for Cleveland, Ohio and Baltimore, Maryland and the Founder of the Aden Group.
 Previously, he was an Executive Fellow for the Police Foundation and served as the Police Chief in Greenville, North Carolina and as the Deputy Police Chief in Alexandria, Virginia.

 Aden sits on the Executive Board for the Law Enforcement Leaders to Reduce Crime & Incarceration.